-California case rates increased in October.
-The state is in the CDC orange "substantial" transmission category as of November 17.
+California case rates increased in October and the state is back in the CDC "high" transmission category as of November 3.
 Nationwide, cases have also increased since late October.
-80% of people in the US ages 12+ have received at last one vaccine dose as of November 17.
-Worldwide, cases are increasing in the US, South America, Central and North Africa, and most of Europe.
+As of October 20, 78% of people in the US ages 12+ have received at last one vaccine dose.
+Worldwide, cases are increasing in the US, Mexico, Central and Noth Africa, much of Europe, and China.

 We are not safe until everyone is safe.
-Advocates are calling for the US and the Biden Administration to increase vaccine production and access globally and build on the global health care infrastructure supported by PEPFAR, Global Fund and many other international collaborations to deploy life-saving testing, vaccines and treatment.
+Advocates are calling for the US and the Biden Administration to increase vaccine production and access globally, as in this August 25 global COVID vaccine advocacy letter from Prepart.
+COVID-19 presents a chance to build on the global health care infrastructure supported by Peprar, Global Fund and many other international collaborations to deploy life-saving testing, vaccines and treatment.

-Estimated transmission rates in California rose in mid-October (resulting in case increases) and are below 1 again, which means case rates should stabilize.
-The transmission rate is 0.83 across California as of November 15.
+Estimated transmission rates in California rose in mid-October (resulting in case increases) and are slightly below 1 again, which means case rates should stabilize.
+The transmission rate is 0.91 across California as of November 1.
 This is a hopeful sign that we are masking, vaccinating and being more careful so transmissions continue to decrease.

-As of November 17:
+As of November 3: